MatthewRHermes/mrh/gpu/README.md

 ## Running GPU-enabled LASSCF calculations

-The primary input-deck for development work thus far has been the `valay_polymer_async` benchmark in the following directory.
+The primary input-deck for development work thus far has been the `polymer_async` benchmark in the following directory.
 ```
-mrh/examples/gpu_lasscf/valay_polymer_async
+mrh/examples/gpu_lasscf/polymer_async
 ```

 Usage will evolve as the code develops, but the following is the `1_6-31g_inp_gpu_simple.py` input script for reference.